Shoutzor/Shoutzor/README.md

 Built using the Laravel Framework and Vue components.

 ### To setup:
-When the app is deployed, visit `/install` to run the Shoutz0r installer.
+When the app is deployed, just visit the site to start the setup process.\

-### To setup from source:

-For deployment, checkout the masterbranch.\
-If you want to work on Shoutz0r, make sure to use the development branch.

-0. Open a terminal and navigate to the directory where these project files reside
-1. Run `php artisan migrate:fresh --seed`
-2. Run `php artisan passport:install --force`
-3. Optionally: for development run `php artisan db:seed --class=DevelopmentSeeder`
-4. If you're going to work on the front-end, make sure to run `npm run watch`.
-If not, a simple `npm run dev` will suffice.
+The installer will guide you through it.

 The Shoutz0r app should now be ready for use!

+Optionally: for development run `php artisan db:seed --class=DevelopmentSeeder` If you're going to work on the front-end, make sure to run `npm run watch`.

 ### Thanks to